 Theodore enjoys swimming, reading, and playing board games either solo or with his husband and three children.
 He enjoys learning new things, acquiring new skills, and all things Halloween and/or spooky.

 Clara Lamberti, Scheduling Coordinator

-My hobbies are dancing, playing video games, taking care of my 3 pets, and spending time with my friends and family.
+Her hobbies include dancing and teaching dance to K-12 students, playing video games, taking care of her 3 pets, and spending time with friends and family.